 In addition, when 80-90 percent of the annual catch limit for juvenile has been exhausted, the government immediately prohibits any sales of PBF in both domestic and international markets through the closure of designated consignment markets for PBF and statistical documents.
-In 2018, the government issued an order to prohibit the capture of any PBF as from 00:00 on March 26 in order to ensure compliance with the catch limit and stable management of PBF catch.
+In 2019, the government prohibited the capture of any PBF by large scale purse seine vessels as from 00:00 on April 26 and by large scale bottom trawlers as from 00:00 on May 15 respectively in order to ensure compliance with the catch limit and stable management of PBF catch.

-Catch Management on Non-Juvenil PBF
+Catch Management on Non-Juvenile PBF

-3. CCMs shall take measures necessary to ensure that all catches of Pacific Bluefin tuna 30kg or larger shall not be increased from the 2002-2004 annual average levels.
-Any overage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
-The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit.
+3. CCMs shall take measures necessary to ensure that all catches of Pacific Bluefin tuna 30kg or larger shall not be increased from the 2002-2004 annual average levels2,3.
+Any overage or underage of the catch limit shall be deducted from or may be added to the catch limit for the following year.
+The maximum underage that a CCM may carry over in any given year shall not exceed 5% of its annual initial catch limit1.
 However, in 2018, 2019, and 2020 CCMs may use part of the catch limit for Pacific bluefin tuna smaller than 30 kg stipulated in paragraph 2 (2) above to catch Pacific bluefin tuna 30 kg or larger in the same year.
 In this case, the amount of catch 30 kg or larger shall be counted against the catch limit for Pacific bluefin tuna smaller than 30 kg.
 CCMs shall not use the catch limit for Pacific bluefin tuna 30 kg or larger to catch Pacific bluefin tuna smaller than 30 kg.
 The ISC is requested to review, in its work referred to in Section 5 of Harvest Strategy, the implications of this special provision in terms of PBF mortality and stock rebuilding probabilities in 2020.
 Based on that review, in 2020 the Northern Committee will determine whether it should be continued past 2020, and if so, recommend changes to the CMM as appropriate.